ameen435/Ameen-ToyRobot/README.md

 # Ameen-ToyRobot

- Building Robot which moves on table and reports its direction based on business logic
+ Building Robot which moves on table and reports its direction based on business logic.

  i have used .Net framework 4.7 to build this console app, while developing i have made few assumptions and designs( which might not be perfect)